Snaacky/thewiki/docs/faq/faq-streaming.md

 They get them from release groups like Erai-raws or Subsplease who rip official streams from Crunchyroll, Funimation, VRV etc. Some sites may do their own rips, and many re-encode these streams to get a smaller size.
 For older anime which have a BD release, some sites may switch to that as a source for better quality.

 Note that these "rips" are not screen captures, they're unaltered WEB-DLs.
-You can find them on nyaa or release group sites.
+You can find them on Nyaa or release group sites.

 ## Why are the subtitles for this anime on streaming site X different from site Y or torrent Z?